Introduction to Transformers: an NLP Perspective: Summary

 \item \textbf{Word and Positional Embeddings}.
-Transformers represent each input word as a word embedding, along with its positional embedding.
-Learning these word embeddings is not a specific problem for Transformers.
-We can either resort to well-trained word embeddings, such as the Word2Vec or GloVe embeddings, or treat them as learnable parameters of Transformers.
-A related issue is tokenization of the input sequences.
-In general, tokenization impacts the number of resulting tokens and the difficulty of learning the corresponding embeddings.
-In many applications, therefore, one needs to carefully choose a tokenization method.
-Furthermore, positional embedding plays an important role in Transformers, as the attention mechanisms are order-insensitive by design \citep{dufter-etal:2022position}.
-Although positional embedding is a general problem, much of the research is focused on improving Transformers, leading to modifications to Transformer models \citep{shaw-etal:2018self,huang-etal:2018music}.
-Additionally, studies show that, when we deal with sequences that are much longer than those in training data, extrapolation can be achieved by replacing sinusoidal positional embeddings with rotary positional embeddings or simply scaling attention weights with a positional scalar \citep{raffel-etal:2020exploring,su-etal:2021roformer,press-etal:2021train}.
+Transformers represent each input word (or token) through a combination of word and positional embeddings.
+Learning these word embeddings is not unique to Transformers; one can either utilize pre-trained embeddings, such as Word2Vec or GloVe, or treat them as learnable parameters within the model.
+A closely related issue is the tokenization of input sequences.
+Generally, tokenization determines the number of resulting tokens and affects the difficulty of learning their corresponding embeddings.
+Therefore, selecting an appropriate tokenization method is crucial for many applications.
+Furthermore, positional embeddings play a vital role in Transformers, as the underlying attention mechanisms are order-insensitive by design~\citep{dufter-etal:2022position}.
+While positional encoding is a general research topic, much effort has been dedicated to tailoring it for Transformers, leading to various architectural modifications~\citep{shaw-etal:2018self,huang-etal:2018music}.
+Additionally, studies show that for sequences significantly longer than those encountered during training, better extrapolation can be achieved by replacing sinusoidal embeddings with rotary positional embeddings (RoPE) or by scaling attention weights with positional scalars~\citep{raffel-etal:2020exploring,su-etal:2021roformer,press-etal:2021train}.